 Karen has been very active in fundraising for the Think Pink Foundation since her introduction to this wonderful charity and wellness centre.
 In 2014 she completed the Great Ocean Walk, a distance of 105 kms, with a group of friends raising money for the Foundation and has been proactive in organising relationships with several other networks including the Royal Melbourne Yacht Squadron and TraveLeague within the travel industry.
 Karen has spent much of her career working within the travel and tourism industry and her well established relationships have helped to promote a higher profile for the Think Pink Foundation and The Living Centre to this vibrant world.
 Additionally, it was a proud moment to see one of the Sydney-Hobart racing yachts bearing the insignia of the Think Pink Foundation as she sailed out of Sydney Harbour on Boxing Day 2014.

-Karen is very proud to be an Ambassador for the Think Pink Foundation and treasures the friendships and support she has formed within this organisation over the past 5 years.
+Karen is very proud to be an Ambassador for the Think Pink Foundation and treasures the friendships and support she has formed within this organisation since her introduction to it in 2013.
 The Living Centre in particular is a service she believes that every person going through breast cancer not only needs but deserves.
 It is a tough journey, the warmth within this Centre helps to make it a positive, life affirming experience at the hardest of times.